TrNi/displAI/README.md

 **DisplAI** is an **Interactive Multimedia AI Assistant with Stand-alone UI** that leverages OpenAI GPT, DALL-E, Google GTTS, Spotify, OpenWeatherMap, NewsAPI to create an immersive and engaging user experience.

-The chatbot listens to user input, transcribes it, gets activated on specific keywords, can talk with user, play music, share real-time weather forecast or news and generate artistic images based on conversations.
+The AI assistant DisplAI listens to user input, transcribes it, gets activated on specific keywords, can talk with user, play music, share real-time weather forecast or news and generate artistic images based on conversations.
 This repository contains the source code and an example script for implementing and using the DisplAI Assistant.

 **Disclaimer:**